-One of the banes of a any fish keeper's life (and perhaps, one of the joys too) is putting together a tank of fish that don't slaughter each other.
-Large cichlids, such as Jack Dempseys and Oscar fish are known for levels of aggression from mild to very aggressive.
-So can you keep them together?
+One of the banes of any fishkeeper's life (and perhaps one of the joys, too) is putting together a tank of fish that don't slaughter each other.
+Large cichlids, such as Jack Dempseys and Oscar fish, are known for levels of aggression from mild to very aggressive.
+So, can you keep them together?
 The answer is yes, providing a couple of conditions are met.

 First of all, the tank must be large enough.
-A 55 gallon will only just cut it, and many would say that even that is not large enough, that a 90 gallon is needed.
-Space is important to fish, and being crowded only increases agression amongst already aggressive cichlids.
+A 55-gallon will only just cut it, and many would say that's still not large enough, and a 90-gallon is needed.
+Space is important to fish and being crowded only increases aggression amongst already aggressive cichlids.

 If you are going to keep aggressive cichlids together, make sure that they have plenty of room.
-Make sure too, that there are hiding places for both fish.
-If you have more cichlids in the tank, ensure that they too have hiding places.
+Make sure, too, that there are hiding places for both fish.
+If you have more cichlids in the tank, ensure that they have hiding places as well.
 Cichlids like to be able to hide, so rock caves and other places to hide are an absolute must.

-Returning to the subject of the Jack Dempsey and the Oscar Fish, JD's tend to be more retiring in general, so you can expect to see a great deal more of the Oscar than you do of the JD.
-This is entirely normal behavior, and is not a result of the Oscar 'scaring the JD'.
+Returning to the subject of the Jack Dempsey and the Oscar fish, JDs tend to be more retiring in general, so you can expect to see a great deal more of the Oscar than you do of the JD.
+This is entirely normal behavior, and it is not a result of the Oscar 'scaring' the JD.
 Now, depending on size and temperament, a JD may try to bully an Oscar.
-Some are even successful, others not so much.
+Some are even successful; others not so much.

 In my case, I have a larger Oscar fish and a JD about half the size.
 This has proven to be a fairly successful mix.
 Whilst the JD did try to bully the Oscar at first (the Oscar was a late addition to the tank), the Oscar quickly showed him who was boss.
 Younger, smaller Oscars may fall prey to bullying more easily.

-The long and short of matters is that it largely depends on the temperament of the fish, the lay out of your tank, and most importantly, its size.
+The long and short of matters is that it largely depends on the temperament of the fish, the layout of your tank, and—most importantly—the tank's size.